jerdog/devex-and-devops-success-revealHugo/content/_index.md

 {{% note %}}
 The second was this line, that DevEx could be a means for capturing how devs think and feel about their activities at work, and that improving their experience impacts things like sustained team and project performance.

-All of this interest in DevEx isn't a new concept - but is largely driven by companies trying to sell you something, from the top down, with very little (if any) focus on developers themselves.
+So all of this interest in DevEx isn't a new concept - but is largely driven by companies trying to sell you something, from the top down, with very little (if any) focus on developers themselves.
+We've all been there - we've been told we need to adopt a new way of working, and then had some new tool from some friend on the C-Suite who says that by simply using it, we'll be happier, more productive, and instantly a 10x engineer.
+Meanwhile, you've used it before and it's shit.
 {{% /note %}}

 ---

 ### Point of clarification

+- "DevEx" by default focuses on "developer"
+- View "DevEx" as a whole of the lifecycle

+{{% note %}}
+After chatting with Sasha the other day, I think it's important to clarify that "DevEx" by default focuses on the "developer", but we should really view DevEx as a whole part of the lifecycle, and not just for developers only.
+{{% /note %}}

+---

+#### Workshop some new terms

 <p class="fragment">"DevOps Experience"</p>
 <p class="fragment">"DevExOps"</p>
 <p class="fragment">"DevOpsEx"</p>
+<p class="fragment">?????</p>

 {{% note %}}
-"DevEx" focuses on the "developer", but we should really view DevEx as a whole, not just the developer experience.
+So I figured today would be a good day to workshop some new terms.
 Maybe as "DevOps Experience" or "DevExOps" or "DevOpsEx"?
 {{% /note %}}

 ---